Cystic fibrosis is an inherited chronic disease that affects the lungs and digestive system of about 30,000

 Explore all aspects of Living with CF at every stage of life.

-See what Treatments are available and what’s in development.
+See what Treatments and Therapies are available and what’s in development.

 Cystic Fibrosis Foundation’s Infection Prevention and Control Policy

 of getting and spreading germs at CF Foundation-sponsored events, we